xoseperez/slices/README.md

 Slices is an ESP8266 based clock with a LED matrix display.

-It's an evolution of a previous a previous project ([a wordclock](http://tinkerman.cat/wordlock)).
-This time I wanted somethin more flexible and in different sizes.
-Goals are:
+It's an evolution of a previous project ([a wordclock](http://tinkerman.cat/wordlock)), with the following goals:

 * Replace the ATMega328P with an ESP8266 (NTP support and user interaction)
 * Smaller sizes (8x8 LED matrices)